Hong Kong’s Legendary Ko Shing or Medicine Street

 Also, Herbalist Making Herbal Formulas

-Most importantly, visitors can see Traditional Chinese Medicine in action on Ko Shing Street.
+Most importantly, visitors can see Traditional Chinese Medicine (TCM) in action on Ko Shing Street.
 For example, I observed the herbalists weighing herbs on old mechanical scales for their ancient formulas.
 Traditionally, they have the dozens of drawers to choose the herbs from to weigh out and sprinkle on parched paper to roll up and give to the patient to boil into a medicinal tea.
 Additionally, look for the shopkeeper still calculating with the ancient abacus, by sliding the beads on a thread.

 DSCF0033